LimePoint/opschain/docs/getting_started/README.md

 Our very simple first change has just logged `Hello world` - we can also see information about the change as OpsChain processed it.

-_Note: If you wish to view the logs as your change executes, specify the `--follow` option when [creating the change](#create-and-run-a-change).
+_Note: If you wish to view the logs as your change executes, specify the `--follow-logs` option when [creating the change](#create-and-run-a-change).
 This option can also be supplied to the `opschain change show-logs` command to follow an existing change._

 ### Viewing all changes executed in an environment